Whevalmeze/firebaseui-web/README.md

 <td>Yes</td>
 <td>
-  The URL of the Terms of Service page or a callback function to be invoked when Terms of Service link is clicked.
+  The URL of the Terms of Service page or a callback function to be invoked when the Terms of Service link is clicked.
 </td>
 </tr>
 <tr>